GSA-TTS/identity-handbook/_articles/slack.md

 - `@login-appdev-team` Group for application development teams
 - `@login_leads` login team leads
 - `@login-feds` Group for Login.gov federal FTE employees
+- `@login-grace` To tag Team Grace, one of the AppDev teams that works on the IdP
+- `@login-katherine` To tag Team Katherine, one of the AppDev teams that works on the IdP and the brochure site
 - `@github-admins-login` members of this group can edit [`identity-core`](https://github.com/orgs/18F/teams/identity-core) GitHub team membership

 ## Channels